vrk-kpa/suomifi-icons/DEVELOPMENT.md

 2. Add the icon name in the correct array in `src/IconLists`.
 3. Run `yarn svgr` to generate the underlying icon components.
 4. Run `yarn generate` to regenerate the icon components with added logic.
 The new icon will be included in the correct iconset and the corresponding index.
+5. Update package.json to a new minor version
-5. Run `yarn build` to remove possible old dist folder and generate a new dist folder
+6. Run `yarn build` to remove possible old dist folder and generate a new dist folder
-6. Publish newly generated dist folder with `npm publish ./dist` as minor version update
+7. Publish newly generated dist folder with `npm publish ./dist`

 ## Making changes to the icons